Like react-router or Next.js file system based route.

 }}

-When react-dsfr detects that the href points to an external website it will use a regular <a/> instead of the <Link /> component.
+When react-dsfr detects that the to points to an external website it will use a regular <a/> Instead of the <Link /> component.